 Powdered maca root can also be purchased, and this makes for a good addition to shakes, juices, and any other healthy beverages.

 Risks of Using Maca

-The benefits of maca are clear to many of its’ frequent users, but there are some people who should NOT use it to treat their symptoms or ailments.
+The benefits of maca are clear to many of its frequent users, but there are some people who should NOT use it to treat their symptoms or ailments.

-Pregnancy: While it is a widely used to to increase fertility, once pregnant, the use of maca should not be continued.
-Its effects on hormonal balances only functions when the overwhelming hormonal shifts of pregnancy are not occurring.
+Pregnancy: While it is a widely used to increase fertility, once pregnant, the use of maca should not be continued.
+Its effects on hormonal balances only function when the overwhelming hormonal shifts of pregnancy are not occurring.
 Most plants and herbs of this nature are not recommended during pregnancy, but always consult your doctor before beginning or discontinuing use of a regular part of your healthy diet.

-Cardiac Toxicity: Although, it has not been shown as a direct cause of cardiac disease or death, plants with a similar genetic makeup to maca have been associated with cardiac toxicity, so for those potential users with heart issues, be sure to investigate the situation further and speak with a physician.
+Cardiac Toxicity: Although it has not been shown as a direct cause of cardiac disease or death, plants with a similar genetic makeup to maca have been associated with cardiac toxicity, so for those potential users with heart issues, be sure to investigate the situation further and speak with a physician.

-Iodine Content: Certain types of maca have an unusually high level of iodine, which is naturally occurring and not dangerous, unless it is added to a condition like a goiter, which can be inflamed by increased levels of iodine.
+Iodine Content: Certain types of maca have an unusually high level of iodine, which is naturally occurring and not dangerous unless it is added to a condition like a goiter, which can be inflamed by increased levels of iodine.
 If you suffer from this condition, avoid the use of maca or definitely consult with your doctor before adding it to your diet.

 Maca has certainly shown itself to be a super food, but with all natural products that can have strong effects on our body, it is important to take them with discretion, because too much of any good thing can be dangerous.
-Always make sure to inform your medical advisers on any change you make to your diet.
+Always make sure to inform your medical advisers about any change you make to your diet.